 Furthermore, a more advanced mount with a small motor which is called a “GoTo” telescope.
 This one involves the use of a computer controlling system where you can make it point directly to a particular object with a push of the button.
 To calibrate this mount, it usually requires 2, 3, or 4 start alignments along with your present location, time, and date.
-To learn more about our opinion on GoTo scopes and mounts take a look at this article.
+To learn more about my opinion on GoTo scopes and mounts take a look at this article.

 This part is where you view the image and can be the most complicated because there are a lot of classifications for eyepieces.
 Typically if you have a Plössl you are good; however, there are like 10 different variations of a Plössl eyepiece.
 So, we will discuss what features to look for that help make a good eyepiece.